close2/alibvr/README.md

 }
 ```

+I've added a compiled (`-Os`) objdump of this code at the bottom.

+Note that the compiler was able to optimize the `Led::xxx` assignments
+into simple `sbi` calls.

+# Assembler output of a simple program.

+This objdump demonstrates that the compiler is able to optimize
+the C++ code into simple assembler calls.

-Compiled with `-Os` this will produce the following code:
+The Led example above compiled with `-Os` will produce the following code:

 ```c-objdump
 build/led.o:     file format elf32-avr